hcypkuwork/BIL_Web_New/team/index.md

 {% include section.html %}

-# Team
+# <span data-i18n="team_title">Team</span>

 {% include list.html data="members" component="portrait" filters="role: senior" %}
 {% include list.html data="members" component="portrait" filters="role: ^(?!pi$|senior$|assistant-professor|alumni$)" %}

 {% include section.html %}

-# Alumni
+# <span data-i18n="alumni_title">Alumni</span>

 {% include list.html data="members" component="portrait" filters="role: alumni" %}

 {% include section.html dark="gray" %}

- We are looking for highly motivated students to join our group.
+ <span data-i18n="alumni_1">We are looking for highly motivated students to join our group.
 Our group has opening positions for Ph.D. and Undergraduate Internship.
-If you are interested in researching on brain-like computing, please send me an email with your CV.
+If you are interested in researching on brain-like computing, please send me an email with your CV.</span>

- We are hiring highly motivated postdocs to join our group through the Boya Postdoctoral Fellowship at Peking University.
-Please send an email with your CV and Research Statement.
+ <span data-i18n="alumni_2">We are hiring highly motivated postdocs to join our group through the Boya Postdoctoral Fellowship at Peking University.
+Please send an email with your CV and Research Statement.</span>

- For more information on how to join us, you can review our [recruitment](/apply/) page.
+ <span data-i18n="alumni_3">For more information on how to join us, you can review our [recruitment](/apply/) page. </span>

 {% include section.html %}